 The general mindset to help students in their quest to experience Spain, its culture and lifestyle, to integrate in their new and temporary setting, to travel, and yet to know that they are backed by a support system has placed Program student services as one of our priorities.

-Since 2003, when University of Virginia President John Casteen inaugurated the study center in Valencia, the UVA Hispanic Studies Program in Valencia has been listed as one of the University’s “featured programs”.
+Since 2003, when University of Virginia President John Casteen inaugurated the study center in Valencia, the UVA in Valencia Program has been listed as one of the University’s “featured programs”.